 2. Infrastructure and roads:

-Make sure that the land you are considering is located in an area with strong infrastructure.
+Make sure that the land you are considering buying is located in an area with strong infrastructure.
 The roads leading to it should be in good condition and close to public transportation.
 This makes it easier for residents or tenants to access the site and increases its attractiveness.

-3. The legal status of the land:
+3. Legal status of the land:

-4. The surrounding area:
+4. Surrounding area:

-Studying the area around the land is essential.
+Studying the area surrounding the land is essential.
 It is important to know the level of development in the area, and how stable the local real estate market is.
-Make sure the area is experiencing sustainable urban growth, or is in the path of future development that may increase the value of the land.
+Make sure that the area is experiencing sustainable urban growth, or is in the path of future development that may increase the value of the land.

-5. Area and shape:
+5. Size and shape:

 6. Environmental threats: